Storage Configuration

 Layer Cache

 For structured data that must be quickly queried and indexed, Anchore relies on PostgreSQL as its primary data store.
-Any database that is compatible with PostgresSQL 13 or higher should work, such as Amazon Aurora and Google Cloud SQL.
+See here for deployment requirements.

 To aid in capacity management, Anchore provides a separate storage location where completed image analysis can be moved to.
 This reduces consumption of database capacity and primary object storage.
 It also removes the analysis from most API actions but makes it available to restore into the primary storage systems as needed.
-The analysis archive is configured as an alternate object store.
+The analysis archive is configured as an alternate object store to the Active Data Set object store.
 For more information, see: Configuring Analysis Archive.